-Consequently the criminal law must not exceed the boundaries of just deserts and proportionality so that, as Clarkson says, if it fails in its objectives, at least it would not be a failure involving injustice (Clarkson, 2005: 187).
+2005: 187).
 Even if it could be scientifically proven that using such harsh and cruel punishments is effective in crime prevention, the criminal law would not be authorized to use them.
 Because, the end does not justify the means.

 Most of these provisions are not only incompatible with the nature and seriousness of offence but also with the amount of harm done and the offender culpability and motivation.
-For example what proportionality has the imprisonment provided for the crimes such as Fraud, Embezzlement (in the articles 1 and 2 of Punishment Aggravating Act of Bribery, Embezzlement and Fraud) and Execution and Whipping for Importing or Exporting of Narcotics (in the Act of Narcotics) with the nature of offences?
-What kind of compatibility is there between the double fine punishment provided for embezzlement, in addition to imprisonment and restoration of embezzled funds and the amount of harm done?
-Is providing execution in the article 4 of Narcotics Act, for one who imports narcotics (6 kilo) with the intention to consume and not to distribute proportionate motivation to the offender?
+For example what proportionality has the imprisonment provided for the crimes such as Fraud, Embezzlement (in the articles 1 and 2 of Punishment Aggravating Act of the Bribery, Embezzlement and Fraud) and Execution and Whipping for Importing or Exporting of Narcotics (in the Act of Narcotics) with the nature of offences?
+What kind of compatibility is there between the double fine punishment provided for embezzlement, in addition to the imprisonment and restoration of embezzled funds and the amount of harm done?
+Is providing execution in the article 4 of Narcotics Act, for one who imports narcotics (6 kilo) with the intention to consume and not to distribute it. proportionate motivation to the of offender?

-The legislator has criminalized the consumption of narcotic drugs and addiction the psychedelic drugs essentially with the intention to secure public order and tranquility and to prevent the addict from inflicting harm to the freedom of others.
+The legislator has criminalized the consumption of narcotic drugs and addiction the psychedelic to drugs essentially with the intention to secure public order and tranquility and to prevent the addict from inflicting harm to the freedom of others.
 But the issue which has been neglected in making clear the criminogenic of consuming narcotic drugs is to what extent the crimes committed by drug addicts is due to the penal policy and their criminalization by the legislator (Zeynali, 2005: 16).

 2.3.
-The Seriousness of Offence Standard

-On the ground of this standard, the "kind and amount of harm inflicted to the victim or society" and the "offender culpability", namely the kind and degree of the offender intention, motivation and generally the various states of mind and means are the main elements of proportionality.
+The Seriousness of Offence Standard On the ground of this standard, the "kind and amount of harm inflicted to the victim or society" and the "offender culpability", namely the kind and degree of the offender intention, motivation and generally the various states of mind and means are the main elements of proportionality.
 By considering this test the lawmaker and judge must bear in mind the following issues in the process of determining, distinguishing and evaluating the appropriate punishment: Firstly, is there any rational proportionality between the nature of the evil derived from offence and the nature of punishment?
 Secondly, is the measure of punishment compatible with the amount of harm done?
 Thirdly, is the punishment proportionate to the motivation and various blameworthy states of offender?

-Naturally paying attention to the kind and amount of harm done establishes rational proportionality between offence punishment and considering the various states of mental element brings the determined punishment near to the just deserts.
+Naturally paying attention to the kind and amount of harm done establishes rational proportionality between offence punishment and considering the and various states of mental element brings the determined punishment near to the just deserts.
 Moreover taking into account the motivation of perpetrator of an offence can help understand the Criminal us personality of offender.
-The the understanding of criminal character and its elements (Egotism, Aggression, and Affective Indifference) is a good criterion for evaluating the measure of criminality and the dangerous state of offender.
+The the understanding of criminal character and its central elements (Egotism, Liability, Aggression, and Affective Indifference) is a good criterion for evaluating the measure of criminality and the dangerous state of offender.
 In order to act in accordance with the proportionality principle, the punishment must be determined considering the measure of criminality (Zarei, 1994: 245).